 Dr. McLaughlin died on the 22nd of November 1890 in Southwold Twp.

 *His son Herbert James McLaughlin drowned near Aylmer (Elgin County) on the 12th of June, 1892 at the age of 17.
 The local Aylmer newspaper published an article detailing the drowning in the 16th of June, 1892 edition.
 He was buried alongside his parents in Fingal.

 **Anna “Lora” Mclaughlin married George Bingham on the 16th of September, 1891 in Aylmer.
 At the time of her marriage she was residing in Dresden.
 Mr. Bingham was a merchant in Aylmer.
 George and Lora Bingham had one child who was born on the 27th of July, 1892, just 45 days after the drowning death of her brother.
 They named him Herbert after her deceased brother.

-***Dr. McLaughlin’s grandson, Herbert became a doctor of optometry.
-Dr Herbert Roydon Bingham served with the United States Army during WWII.
+***Dr. McLaughlin’s grandson, Herbert Roydon Bingham, became a doctor of optometry and he served with the United States Army during WWII.
 At the time of his enlistment he resided in Detroit, with his wife Flossie.
 Dr. Bingham retired to Aylmer and he died in 1964.
 He was buried at the Aylmer Cemetery near his parents.

 ****His brother’s Lawrence and Miar also became physicians.
-Dr. Lawrence McLaughlin practiced medicine in Elgin County and is not known to have practiced in Kent County.
+Dr. Lawrence McLaughlin practiced medicine in Elgin County and is not known to have practiced in Chatham-Kent.
 Dr. Lawrence McLaughlin died on the 10th of November, 1863 at the age of 31.
-Dr. Lawrence McLaughlin is buried at the Fingal Cemetery.
+He is buried at the Fingal Cemetery.
 Dr. Miar McLaughlin is also featured on the Chatham-Kent Physician Tribute website.